How many calories are you supposed to eat a day? It’s a great question and the topic I am tackling today as a San Jose eating disorder counselor.

-This question might seem like an innocent question – but with unfortunate consequences.
+Now, this question might seem like an innocent question.

 I used to work as a personal trainer.
 I would tell people to use this calorie calculator to measure their calories.